xpdAcq/xpdAcq/doc/quickstart.rst

   Out[1]:
   {'bt_experimenters': ['Tim', 'Liu'],
    'bt_piLast': 'Billinge',
-   'bt_safN': '300564',
+   'bt_safN': '300336',
-   'bt_uid': 'f4eda7ec',
+   'bt_uid': 'f4ewjf9c',
    'bt_wavelength': 0.1832}

-where the ``saf_number`` is ``300564``.
+where the ``saf_number`` is ``300336``.

-To load the sample information and have the sample objects available in the current beamtime:
+Next type:

 .. code-block:: python

   import_sample()

+which loads the sample information and makes all the sample objects available in the current beamtime.

 updates and additions may be made by adding more samples to the excel file and rerunning ``import_sample()`` at any time during the experiment.
+No existing sample objects will be removed during this process, only new ones added, though existing samples will be updated (overwritten) by samples in the spreadsheet with the same name.

 For more info :ref:`import_sample`.